wim-vdw/k3s-ha-setup/README.md

 Use the `--cluster-init` flag to create the first server in the cluster and initialize the embedded `etcd` datastore for high availability (HA).
+Use the `--tls-san` flag to specify the fixed IP address that will be used by `Keepalived` as virtual IP to access the cluster.
 To install a specific version of `K3s`, set the `INSTALL_K3S_VERSION` environment variable before running the installation script.